sass/sass/accepted/module-system.md

 * If `file` is currently being executed, throw an error.

-* Let `imported` be the result of [executing](#executing-files) `file` with the empty configuration and `import` as its import context, with the following
+* Let `imported` be the result of [executing](#executing-files) `file` with the empty configuration and `import` as its import context, except that if the `@import` rule is nested within at-rules and/or style rules, that context is preserved when executing `file`.
-  differences:

-  * If the `@import` rule is nested within at-rules and/or style rules, that context is preserved when executing `file`.

-  * The generated CSS for style rules or at-rules in `file` is appended to the `module`'s CSS.

   > Note that this execution can mutate `import`.

+* Let `css` be the result of [resolving extensions](#resolving-extensions) for `imported`, except that if the `@import` rule is nested within at-rules and/or style rules, that context is added to CSS that comes from modules loaded by `imported`.

+  > This creates an entirely separate CSS tree with an entirely separate
+  > `@extend` context than normal `@use`s of these modules.
+This means their CSS
+  > may be duplicated, and they may be extended differently.

+* Add `css` to `module`'s CSS.

 * Add `imported`'s [extensions](#extension) to `module`.